The Layoff Guide

 You must have earned at least $3,626 in your base period.

-• You must be unemployed through no fault of your own
+• You separated from your Vermont job through no fault of your own

-• You must be able and available to work
+• You are able and available for full-time Vermont work

-How to File for Unemployment in Vermont — Step by Step
+How to File for Unemployment in Vermont, Step by Step

 1. 1Visit labor.vermont.gov to file online